PERSONAL LIBERATION IS NOT THE END:

 Preface: Working with people is dynamic, like the world, and essays are static, antithetical to almost everything.
 Essays don’t really allow room for nuances in the evolution of how we might choose to refine how we communicate something over time.
 They don’t allow for the feedback loop that happens as we take ideas out into the world and share them around.
 However, essays help me structure my thoughts, and I have been very grateful to read other people’s structured thoughts, so I offer mine.
 I consider this piece to be a Hu/manifesto.
 May it support the liberation of all beings.

 For as long as I’ve been aware of the concept of collective liberation, the concept of personal liberation has raised doubts in me.
 What I mean by that is that we have a collective belief that enlightenment, or personal liberation, is an ending-point.
 At least here in the West, we have a layperson's misunderstanding that nirvana is a place we are supposed to arrive - and time on the cushion is what gets us there.
-The cushion is the car, and nirvana is the destination, the peak, the resting place - where we finally put down the weight of this world, and stop.
+The cushion is the car, and nirvana is the destination.
+Nirvana is peak -- the resting place, where we finally put down the weight of this world, and stop.
 This story does us a great disservice.
 It pulls our attention and investment away from this very world, and each other.
-If we believe that nirvana is like Heaven and our aim is to turn our attention toward that, we lose focus on this present moment and what we have here - which is the actual point.
-I know this has been spoken by the wise for ages, but it seems to need a bigger platform.
+If we believe that nirvana is like heaven and our aim is to turn our attention toward that, we lose focus on this present moment and what we have here - which is the actual point.
+I know this has been spoken by the wise for ages, but it seems to be getting lost in Western thought.

 Often this zoomed-out perspective will be used to wrongfully dismiss this mess of pain on this Earthly plane.
 This is called spiritually bypassing.
 This perspective is hollow, shallow and confused.
 Exactly what we cannot do is ignore this Earthly mess of pain.
 As Rumi says, “The cure for the pain is in the pain.”
-Michael Singer has a whole chapter in The Untethered Soul dedicated to ‘Pain, the price of freedom.”
 The work of liberation is in the mess.
 It is the mess.
 We must be able to both zoom out, and be here at the same time.
 The widening perspective doesn't take us away from this mess, it allows us to be more steady inside of it.
 Spiritually bypassing misses the point entirely, and robs us of the true beauty of being a fully liberated human being.

 Liberation only wants liberation in turn.
 How could it ever want us to abandon this mess?
 Even after we touch nirvana, we are still chopping wood and carrying water.
 There is work to be done here.
 Nirvana exempts us from nothing.
 This is the whole point.